Magnesium is found in a variety of nutrient-dense foods, including whole grains, nuts, seeds, legumes, and several fruits and vegetables.

 Here are 10 healthy foods that are high in magnesium.

-Dark chocolate is as healthy as it is delicious.
+Dark chocolate is as nutritious as it is flavorful.

-To make the most of these benefits, choose chocolate that contains at least 70% cocoa solids.
+To make the most of dark chocolate’s benefits, choose a product containing at least 70% cocoa solids.
 A higher percentage is even better.

-Bottom Line: A serving of dark chocolate provides 16% of the RDI for magnesium.
-It is also beneficial for gut health and heart health, and is loaded with antioxidants.
+A 1-oz.
+(28-g) serving of dark chocolate provides 15% of the DV for magnesium.
+It’s also beneficial for gut and heart health and is loaded with antioxidants.

-Avocados are also high in potassium, B-vitamins and vitamin K. And unlike most fruits, they’re high in fat — especially heart-healthy monounsaturated fat.
+Avocados are also high in potassium, B vitamins, and vitamin K. Plus, unlike most fruits, they’re high in fat — especially heart-healthy monounsaturated fat (

-Bottom Line: A medium avocado provides 15% of the RDI for magnesium.
-Avocados fight inflammation, improve cholesterol levels, increase fullness and are packed with several other nutrients.
+A medium avocado provides 14% of the DV for magnesium.
+Avocados are packed with several other nutrients and may help reduce inflammation, improve cholesterol levels, and increase fullness.

 Nuts are nutritious and tasty.

-Several types are high in magnesium, including almonds, cashews and Brazil nuts.
+Types of nuts that are particularly high in magnesium include almonds, cashews, and Brazil nuts.

 Brazil nuts are also extremely high in selenium.
-In fact, just two Brazil nuts provide more than 100% of the RDI for selenium (13).
+In fact, just one Brazil nut provides nearly 175% of the DV for this mineral (

-Bottom Line: Cashews, almonds and Brazil nuts are high in magnesium.
-A single serving of cashews provides 20% of the recommended daily intake.
+Cashews, almonds, and Brazil nuts are high in magnesium and many other essential nutrients.
+A single serving of cashews provides 20% of the DV.

 They’re very rich in many different nutrients, including magnesium.

-For instance, a 1-cup serving of cooked black beans contains an impressive 120 mg of magnesium, which is 30% of the RDI (17).
+For instance, a 1-cup (172-g) serving of cooked black beans contains an impressive 120 mg of magnesium, which is 29% of the DV (

-Bottom Line: Legumes are magnesium-rich foods.
-For example, a 1-cup serving of black beans contains 30% of the RDI.
+Legumes are magnesium-rich foods.
+For example, a 1-cup (172-g) serving of black beans contains 29% of the DV of magnesium.

-Tofu is often a staple food in vegetarian diets due to its high protein content.
-It's made by pressing soybean milk into soft white curds and is also known as "bean curd."
+Tofu is a staple food in vegetarian diets due to its high protein content.
+Made by pressing soybean milk into soft white curds, it’s also known as bean curd.

-Bottom Line: A serving of tofu provides 13% of the RDI for magnesium.
-It is also a good source of protein and several other nutrients.
+A serving of tofu provides 8% of the DV for magnesium.
+It’s also a good source of protein and several other nutrients.

 Seeds are incredibly healthy.

-Bottom Line: Most seeds are rich in magnesium.
-A 1-ounce serving of pumpkin seeds contains a whopping 37% of the RDI.
+Most seeds are rich in magnesium.
+In fact, a 1-oz.
+(28-g) serving of pumpkin seeds contains around 40% of the DV.

-Grains include wheat, oats and barley, plus pseudocereals like buckwheat and quinoa.
+Grains include wheat, oats, and barley, as well as pseudocereals like buckwheat and quinoa.

-When grains are whole, they are excellent sources of many nutrients, including magnesium.
+Whole grains are excellent sources of many nutrients, including magnesium.

-Bottom Line: Whole grains are high in many nutrients.
-A 1-oz serving of dry buckwheat provides 16% of the RDI for magnesium.
+Whole grains are high in many nutrients, including magnesium.
+A 1-cup (168-g) serving of cooked buckwheat provides 20% of the DV for magnesium.

 Fish, especially fatty fish, is incredibly nutritious.

-Many types of fish are high in magnesium.
-These include salmon, mackerel and halibut.
+Many types of fish are high in magnesium, including salmon, mackerel, and halibut.

-It also provides an impressive 39 grams of high-quality protein.
+It also provides an impressive 22 g of high quality protein (

-Fish is also rich in potassium, selenium, B-vitamins and various other nutrients.
+In addition, fish is rich in potassium, selenium, B vitamins, and various other nutrients (

 These benefits have been attributed to the high amounts of omega-3 fatty acids.

-Bottom Line: Fatty fish is exceptionally nutritious and a great source of magnesium and other nutrients.
-Half a fillet of salmon provides 13% of the recommended daily intake of magnesium.
+Fatty fish is exceptionally nutritious and a great source of magnesium and other nutrients.
+A 3.5-oz.
+(100-g) serving of cooked salmon delivers 7% of the DV for magnesium.

 Bananas are among the most popular fruits in the world.

-Bananas also provide vitamin C, vitamin B6, manganese and fiber.
+In addition, bananas provide vitamin C, vitamin B6, manganese, and fiber (

-Ripe bananas are higher in sugar and carbs than most other fruits, so they may not be suitable for people with diabetes.
+Ripe bananas are higher in sugar and carbs than most other fruits, so they may not be suitable for people following a low carb diet (

-Bottom Line: Bananas are a good source of several nutrients.
-One large banana has 9% of the recommended daily intake of magnesium.
+Bananas are a good source of several nutrients.
+One large banana contains 9% of the DV for magnesium.

-Leafy greens are extremely healthy, and many are loaded with magnesium.
+Leafy greens are highly nutritious and many types are loaded with magnesium.

-Greens with significant amounts of magnesium include kale, spinach, collard greens, turnip greens and mustard greens.
+Leafy greens with significant amounts of magnesium include kale, spinach, collard greens, turnip greens, and mustard greens.

-In addition, they're an excellent source of several nutrients, including vitamin A, vitamin C, vitamin K, iron and manganese.
+In addition, leafy greens like spinach are also an excellent source of several nutrients, including iron, manganese, and vitamins A, C, and K (

-Bottom Line: Leafy greens are a very good source of many nutrients, including magnesium.
-A 1-cup serving of cooked spinach provides 39% of the RDI, which is very high.
+Leafy greens are a very good source of many nutrients, including magnesium.
+A 1-cup (180-g) serving of cooked spinach provides an impressive 37% of the DV.

-Magnesium is an important mineral that you may not be getting enough of.
+Magnesium is an important mineral that you may not be getting enough of in your daily diet.